rickey2004/rickey2004/README.md

 - 👋 Hi, I’m @rickey2004
-- 👀 I’m interested in Web development, Data analyst and Cloud compution
+- 👀 I’m interested in Web development, Data analyst and Cloud computing
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me LinkedIn
 - 😄 Pronouns: rickey
-- ⚡ Fun fact: comedian

 <!---
 rickey2004/rickey2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.